 Employees who feel like they’re achieving something meaningful every day tend to feel happier and more fulfilled at work.
 As this sentiment spreads through an organization, the whole workplace can begin to feel lighter, more open, and more inclusive.
 And nothing boosts morale and productivity like a happy and inclusive workplace.

 Of course, this is not a certainty, but with bots taking over the repetitive, mundane tasks, it’s feasible that humans may be able to work fewer hours each week.
 This would open up a wealth of opportunities for education, personal development, and the simple joys of non-productive relaxation.

 4. A human-centered ethos

 If you’ve ever felt that a customer service representative was rude or dismissive, it’s highly likely that this person was distracted and stressed out by a mountain of administrative work.
-With such tasks delegated to bots, everyone from customer service reps and travel agents to doctors and nurses will have more time to focus on providing genuine care.
+With such tasks delegated to bots, everyone from customer service reps and travel agents to online doctors and nurses will have more time to focus on providing genuine care.
 This is good news for customers and patients, but it’s also wonderful news for the employees themselves.
 Work is far more rewarding when you know that you’re making a real difference in the lives of those you serve.

 5. Better leadership

 When managers and business leaders are supported by automation, many of the stressful decisions they have to make each day are simplified.
 By taking a data-driven approach, business leaders can make important choices quickly and accurately, leading to positive results while avoiding the quagmire of decision fatigue.
 For employees, this means more engaged leadership and, as with the point above, more time for a human-centered approach from management.